Quick Answer 🔍How many people use social media worldwide in 2023?

-Now that you have some essential data about how many people in the world use social media in 2023, how they are using it, who is using it, and what kind of content is most engaging to them, you can already create a better marketing strategy for your social media marketing.
+Now that you have some essential data about how many people use social media worldwide in 2023, how they are using it, who is using it, and what kind of content is most engaging to them, you can already create a better marketing strategy for your social media marketing.

 You also need to know other demographics, which you can find in the sources we provided.

 Remember that video content is king in today’s social media realm.